 Advanced Topics in Dysphagia COMD 7207-002 Spring 2014

-Class Schedule: Tuesdays, 2:30 p.m. to 4:15 Glorig Auditorium, CD1 C.114 January 14th - April 29th
+Class Schedule: Thursdays, 2:30 p.m. to 4:15 Glorig Auditorium, CD1 C.114 January 14th - April 29th

-Instructor: Helen Kenedi 214-905-3112
+Instructor: Helen Kenedi

-kenedi@utdallas.edu
+214-905-3112 kenedi@utdallas.edu

 Office: Callier Dallas A109

 Office Hours: by appointment on Fridays

 Pre-requisite: Introduction to Dysphagia

 Course Description:

 Dysphagia is an area of Speech Language Pathology which requires managing swallowing disorders while balancing ethical considerations and the medical safety of patients.
 The purpose of this course is to build on knowledge and skills gained in the Introduction to Dysphagia Class by focusing on advanced topics/skills required of Speech-Language Pathologists to successfully practice adult dysphagia in today's demanding health-care environment.
 The course will begin with a review of the anatomy & physiology of the normal and abnormal swallow as well as facilitation and compensation techniques and diets.
-This will be followed by a discussion of the signs and symptoms of dysphagia as they relate to specific medical diagnoses and time spent learning how to interpret modified barium swallows using a software program.
+This will be followed by a discussion of the signs and symptoms of dysphagia as they relate to specific medical diagnoses and time spent learning how to interpret modified barium swallows using the MBSImP web based software program.
 There will be several guest speakers focused on specialty topics such as tracheostomy and ventilation, end of life issues, fiber optic endoscopic evaluation of swallowing and head and neck cancer.
 Discussion regarding ethical issues, evidenced based practice and decision-making will addressed throughout the course.
 This course has been designed to ensure that students demonstrate required knowledge and skills as outlined in the Standards and Implementation Guidelines for the Certificate of Clinical Competence in Speech-Language Pathology.
-The specific standards addressed in this course are: III-B, III-C, III-D, III-E, III-F, III-G, III-H, IV-B, IV-G. Student Learning Objectives/Outcomes:
+The specific standards addressed in this course are: IV-B, IV-C, IV-D, IV-E, IV-F, IV-G, IV-H, and V-B. Student Learning Objectives/Outcomes: